RPGC LOCAL RULES

 If your ball comes to rest between the boundary fence and the protective fence on the left side of Hole #1 and is not Out of Bounds, the ball may be dropped, with no penalty, either (a) in the absence of a Dropping Zone, within 2 club lengths of the end of the protective fence closest to the first tee or (b) if a Dropping Zone is provided, within the Drop Area.

-There is NO free drop on the left side of the cart path from the protective fence on the right side of Hole #1 that protects the #4 green.
-However, in addition to the free relief options available under Rule 14 and Rule 16, a Dropping Zone is provided near the 200 yard marker on the right side of #1.
-Remember, a ball obstucted by the protective fence on the right side of #1 cannot be simply dropped left of the cart path.
+You can NEVER take a drop to the left side of the cart path if you're taking releift from the protective fence on the right side of Hole #1.
+However, in addition to the free relief options available under Rule 14 and Rule 16, you may drop within one club length of the 200 yard marker on the right side of #1.

-If your ball comes to rest on a cart path or curb to the left of the 13th green, you may, as an additional option, use the marked Dropping Zone located beyond the 14th tee box with no penalty.
+If your ball comes to rest on a cart path or curb to the left of the 13th green, you may, as an additional option, you can take a free drop within a club length of the black tees plate on #14.

 In regards to the nursrey area on left side, if the area in question is not clearly defined as OB with boundary stakes, fence or white marking the area where the ball comes to rest must be considered in play and must be played as it lies.